|Recent Forum Pascal Programming Topic Posts

 to introduce them to other languages, before they can start to learn

-is an ordinary high-level language which is widely used as a starting
+Pascal is a high-level procedural programming language which is widely used as a beginner

 or as a teaching language.
-However, nowadays Pascal is sometimes preferred
+Sometimes Pascal is preferred

 to other languages, and could be useful to solve technical problems.